mint-morrogh/RS3_ItemDB_Parser/README.md

 # RS3_ItemDB_Parser

-This repository contains a Python script that uses the Playwright library to scrape item data from the website `https://chisel.weirdgloop.org/gazproj/mrid#1`.
+This repository contains a Python script that uses the Playwright library to scrape all RS3 item data (including unknown items, and noted items) from the website `https://chisel.weirdgloop.org/gazproj/`.
 The script navigates through the website, extracting item data and saving it in a JSON format.

 ## Features